mjdarby/Fic/Readme.md

 - output_stream (seem to be used more for debug commands)
 - input_stream
 - sound_effect (for Lurking Horror only)
-- split_window (can delay implementation by disabling upper window in flags 1 - probably only Seastalker)
-- set_window (can delay implementation by disabling upper window in flags 1 - probably only Seastalker)

 ## Opcodes remaining for v4
 - call_2s